Where to Stay in Chicago First Time: Best Areas

 If you are more interested in architectural and engineering marvels, then the north of the region has plenty to offer you.
 The Chicago Architecture Foundation offers tours and exhibitions to help you appreciate the city’s development.

 The Loop has plenty of accommodation options that suit all budgets, from backpacker hostels to luxury hotels.
+Due to its popularity, the area can be noisy and crowded, especially at night.

 Stay in Chicago Loop if It is your first time visiting Chicago; you want stay in a tourist-friendly and safe neighborhood; you travel without a car; You want to stay right in the heart of the city center.

-Best places to stay in Chicago Downtown:
+Best places to stay in Chicago in The Loop:

 🔍MORE HOTELS IN CHICAGO LOOP